-On behalf of the staff, we warmly welcome you to Dr. John Hole Elementary.
-We are looking forward to working with each and every student and their family.
+On behalf of the staff, we warmly welcome you to C.L.
+Stingley Elementary School.
+We are looking forward to working with all students and their families.
 We hope this school year will be rewarding and filled with many new opportunities to learn, discover, and grow.

-The purpose of this Student-Parent Handbook is to provide students and parents with information about our procedures and policies.
+The purpose of this handbook is to provide you with information about school policies and procedures.
 Please take time to read this handbook and to review our expectations with your child.
 If any questions about procedures or policies arise throughout the school year, hopefully this will serve as a resource tool for your family.

-Our goal at Dr. John Hole Elementary is to provide a caring, safe and positive environment where students feel welcome, accepted, and inspired to learn.
-Parental participation is encouraged and there are many opportunities for parent involvement.
-This cooperation between home and school will continue to make John Hole Elementary "A Great Place to Learn".
+Our goal at Stingley is to provide a caring, safe and positive environment where students feel welcome, accepted, and inspired to learn.
+I urge you to discuss each school day with your child, confer with his/her teachers, and be involved in your child's education in as many ways as you can.
+This cooperation between home and school will continue to make C.L.
+Stingley Elementary "A Great Place to Learn".